 NEED FOR MULTI-MODAL TRANSIT HUB (MMTH-GNB)

 Even after doubling & electrification of Mysuru-Bengaluru railway line, full benefits are not being passed on to the commuters due to PLATFORM CONGESTION on either end.
-Moreover Commuters are paying higher fares for express trains with no real express service.
-In most cases it takes about 45 Minutes on express trains to complete 12 KM journey between Kengeri & Bengaluru city railway station.
+Moreover, commuters are paying higher fares for the express trains with no real express service.
+In most cases it takes about 45 Minutes on the express trains to complete 12 KM journey between Kengeri & Bengaluru city railway station.

 POTENTIAL FOR GNB AS INTEGRATED MULTI-MODAL TRANSIT FOR SEAMLESS TRAVEL

-GNB is strategically located on the Mysuru-Bengaluru railway line positioned just adjacent to the Under Construction Bangalore University (BU) Metro station on the major arterial road connecting Mysuru-Bengaluru (Kengeri) expressway NH -275.
+GNB is strategically located on the Mysuru-Bengaluru railway line positioned just adjacent to the operational Bangalore University (BU) Metro station.
+Both the GNB & metro station lie on the major arterial road connecting Mysuru-Bengaluru (Kengeri) expressway NH -275.

-As per BMRC, Metro services on (Mysore road-Kengeri) the stretch is expected to start operations in later part of 2021.
+Metro services on (Mysore road-Kengeri) the stretch have already started.
 KSRTC & BMTC operate 1000s of bus trips daily enroute connecting nook and corner of Bengaluru.

-GNB is the ONLY RAILWAY station CLOSEST to Metro station & Kengeri arterial route, thus enabling GNB to emerge as a Multi-Modal transit hub (MMTH).
+GNB is the ONLY RAILWAY station CLOSEST to the Metro station on the purple line & is located on the Kengeri arterial route, thus enabling GNB to emerge as a Multi-Modal transit hub (MMTH).

-The above problem can be addressed by-Integrating various public transport modes at GNB while upgrading GNB as a halt station which can accommodate halting of 24 coach trains.
+The above problem can be addressed by-Integrating the public transport modes (Railway/Metro/Buses) at GNB while upgrading GNB as a halt station, wherein, it can accommodate the halting of 24 coach trains.

 - ONE-STOP MANY DESTINATIONS CONNECTIVITY via Metro & Road